 Nobody is motivated every single day to train and prepare food.
 If you want results, you need to make this lifestyle a habit, rather than rely on motivation.

-- Reduce the time you spend on other activities
+- Reduce your workload and reduce the time you spend on other leisure activities.

 After 3 weeks you will feel bad about breaking your new habits: